SalomePlatform/jobmanager/doc/job.rst

 ======================== ==============================================================================
 **Created**              The job is correctly created and could be launched.
 **In_Process**           It's a transient state between *Created* and *Queued*.
-**Queued**               The job is queued into the resource batch manager.
+**Queued**               The job is queued into the resource's batch manager.
 **Paused**               The job is paused.
 Currently the JOBMANAGER GUI does not allow to paused a
                          job.
 **Running**              The job is running on the resource.
-**Finished**             The job has run an it's finished.
+**Finished**             The job has run and it's finished.
 ======================== ==============================================================================

-The table below describes the errors states.
+The table below describes the error states.

 ======================== ==============================================================================
 **State**                **Description**